TroelsMortensen/Groopr/README.md

 ## User interface

-The desktop app is a linear wizard.
-Screenshots will go under `docs/images/`—placeholders below.
+Both the Avalonia desktop app and the Blazor WASM web app use the same linear wizard.
+Screenshots below are from the desktop UI; placeholders live under `docs/images/`.
+The web app is almost identical in layout, though slightly different colours (to be updated in the future, maybe).

 ### 1. Student Data